 Maladaptive thoughts and behavior can interfere with everyday activities and negatively affect a person’s ability to cope with different situations.
 This, in turn, can lead to anger management difficulties, impaired social skills, physical problems, work challenges, etc.

-CBT’s main goal is to specify those maladaptive behaviors and the beliefs associated with them.
+CBT’s primary goal is to specify those maladaptive behaviors and their associated beliefs.
 Then, it helps correct those beliefs and replace them with more appropriate concepts, resulting in enhanced adaptive behaviors and better coping skills.

 Maladaptive Behavior and Drug Addiction

-Drug addiction can be considered a maladaptive behavior people use to reduce the pain or discomfort of a new situation.
-It often starts after a major change, like an illness or a traumatic event.
+Drug addiction can be considered a maladaptive behavior people use to reduce the chronic pain or discomfort of a new situation.
+It often starts after a significant change, like an illness or a traumatic event.

 CBT is an effective treatment for substance use disorders as a part of a recovery plan.
 It aids people in understanding their negative thinking patterns and helps them cope with life changes instead of finding destructive ways to avoid inconvenience.